Scarborough North Bay Beach

 Are they accessible?

-The beach is very close to the pavements and there is a ramp down to the beach.
+The beach is very close to the pavement and there is a ramp down to the beach.